96187/cover-art-bot/README.md

 Relationship ID (l_release_url.id) if you want to delete a relationship (optional)

 Options:
--n --note: edit note to use (default 'from existing cover art relationship') -m --max: how many (max) pieces to upload in a given run (default: 2) -t --tmpdir: a temporary directory (default: "/tmp/") -p --password: password (if not provided, will prompt) -r --remove-note: edit note to use when removing a relationship (default 'cover added to cover art archive') -v --verbose: be chatty (default: not very talkative)
+-n --note: edit note to use
+-m --max: how many (max) pieces to upload in a given run (default: 2) -t --tmpdir: a temporary directory (default: "/tmp/") -p --password: password (if not provided, will prompt) -r --remove-note: edit note to use when removing a relationship -v --verbose: be chatty (default: not very talkative)

 Right now it will only upload images if there isn't any cover art already.
 This may or may not ever get fixed.